opnsense/docs/source/manual/firewall.rst

                                       the specified gateway or gateway group.
 Usually this option is set on the receiving interface (LAN for example), which then chooses the gateway specified here.
-(This ignores default routing rules) disable reply-to                      By default traffic is always send to the connected gateway on the interface.
+(This ignores default routing rules) reply-to                              By default traffic is always send to the connected gateway on the interface.
-                                      If for some reason you don't want to force traffic to that gateway, you can disable this behaviour.
+                                      If for some reason you don't want to force traffic to that gateway, you can disable this behaviour or enforce an alternative target here.
 ====================================  ===============================================================================